 Login check: make sure everyone can log in successfully.

-CPD video: watch this quick 5 minute intro video on how to add data to a markbook.
+CPD video: watch this quick 5 minute intro video for primary school teachers or secondary school teachers on how to add data to a markbook.

 Access check: ensure teachers can see and access their own markbooks.